qinguorui2001/tp/docs/UserGuide.md

 * Duplicate `EMAIL` is **not allowed**.

-    * e.g. `add e/E1234567@u.nus.edu` is not allowed if there is already a student with the same email.<br>
+    * e.g. `add e/E1234567@u.nus.edu` is not allowed if there is already a student with the same email.

 * `TAG` can only accept alphanumeric characters with no spaces in between.